quintel/documentation/docs/main/network.md

 ### Capacity

 Cables and transformers have a maximum capacity; they can only carry so much electricity at any instant.
-Capacity is expressed in Volt-Ampere, the units for complex power.
-In the ETM Mega Volt (MV) is often used.
-For the ETM it is sufficient to consider the real power (MW) although in reality the complex power Mega Volt-Ampere (MVA) and is slightly larger than the real power.

 ## Calculation in steps:
 The network calculation consists of four different steps: Dynamic demand curve, peak load calculation, required net calculation, and cost calculation.